ayanamist/MSO_E5_Dev_AutoRenew/README.md

 ## **Prerequisites**

 - A GitHub account
+- An existing or new Microsoft Developer E5 account with trial Subscription
 - An Azure Portal account
 - Basic knowledge of GitHub, Python, and Azure Portal